lilf4p/aif-project/README.md

 - `output_path` : path to save the result

 ### Grayscale Text Experiments ("grayscale_text") ###
-The algorithm with grayscale text can be executed by user by: loading a builtin configuration from the builtin_config json file.
+The user can run the algorithm with grayscale text by:
+loading a builtin configuration from the builtin_config json file.
 Builtin available `picasso-text-long`, `picasso-text`, `monalisa-text`, `singapore-text`

 or

 using a custom configuration properly defined in a json file as it follows
 - `image_path` : path to the target image